Moby Doll: Death

 "On October 8, Moby seemed vigorous, eating a hundred pounds of fish, but the next day something was wrong.
 At her 2:00 p.m. feeding, the whale took only a single herring."

 Aquarium staff were called to the pen.
 Pat McGeer recalled, "Moby was having trouble surfacing to blow and breathe.
 His last breath came when he was still beneath the surface and the whale probably took in water instead of air.
 Then," said McGeer, "he just sank to the bottom and drowned."
 Joe Bauer "found army divers reluctant to enter the pen," because they were "petrified" of the killer whale.
 "When they finally raised the lifeless body at 5:15 p.m., the aquarium staff was devastated."

 McGeer said, "It was like a death in the family."
-Curator Murray Newman said, "Moby was the most fascinating of all captive animals.
+Murray Newman said, "Moby was the most fascinating of all captive animals.
 I loved that whale.
 I think that capturing it was the best thing I ever did."

 Necropsy

-"Scientists who went to work on the dead whale included medical doctors, a dermatologist, a pathologist, a biologist, and University of B.C. neurochemist Dr Pat McGeer."
-They worked until midnight.
-However, the inconclusive necropsy took place in an era when little was known about killer whales.
-Ideas vary about what caused Moby Doll's weakness and drowning, and multiple possible contributing factors can be given differing emphases.
+The scientists who performed the necropsy on the dead orca included medical doctors, a dermatologist, a pathologist, a biologist, and a neurochemist (McGeer).
+Orcas had been little studied at the time, however, and ideas varied about what caused Moby Doll's weakness and drowning.
+Multiple possible contributing factors have been given differing emphases in subsequent writings.

 The skin condition that marred Moby Doll's appearance drew a lot of attention, but opinions were divided about its seriousness.
 The "dermatologist said the fungus condition was superficial and could not cause death."
-Its cause was attributed to the low salinity of the Fraser River delta at Jericho, where Moby Doll's pen was located.
+The cause of the fungus condition was attributed to the low salinity of the Fraser River delta where Moby Doll's pen was located.